 Creativity is your only limit when it comes to creating giveaways and competitions for social media.
 As long as you obey the social media channel’s contest rules and it’s easy for you to legally and fairly gather and judge the entries you can turn it into a competition!

-Competition and giveaway ideas by budget.
+Competition and giveaway ideas by budget…

 It’s a common misconception that you have to have a hearty budget to run a competition (though it does help), so we’ve put together giveaway ideas to suit every budget range.

-$0 – focus on your service or product
+Focus on your service or product

-- … or try to offer an experiential prize such as the winner being promoted on your Instagram feed if you have a huge following or a backstage tour of what you do.
+- … or try to offer an experiential prize such as the winner being promoted on your Instagram feed if you have a huge following or a backstage tour of what you do

-Think of something which is still valuable to your audience but doesn’t necessarily have a dollar figure attached to it.
+The key here is to think of something which is still valuable to your audience but doesn’t necessarily have a dollar figure attached to it.
 Look back through your comments and correspondence with your audience to see what it is they value about what you offer – perhaps they would like a personalised print of your artwork or want to see how exactly your hand-crafted garments are made?
 Lessons and experiences are underrated and make for great marketing material post-competition too!

-Up to $1,000: offer your product or service as part of a package
+Offer your product or service as part of a package

 - Remember that some of this budget will need to go to the cost of fulfilment and potentially licences and T&Cs depending on your entry method etc, so consider giving away a package of products which includes some items that don’t necessarily have a dollar value.
 For example, if you sell homewares, you could use your budget give away a pack of your personal favourites plus add a one-on-one home-styling session (at no cost to you but of great value to your winner).
 This bumps up the package with something that money can’t buy.

 - You could also afford to offer something like a night in a hotel with a meal or an experience of some kind.
 It’s tempting on this budget just to offer a voucher, but remember that vouchers get a lot less traction and are perceived to involve more effort in redemption and therefore are less attractive to entrants.

 This is where you can offer something a little more special.
 Remember what the goal of your competition is and that ideally you want to be promoting your business to generate revenue as part of this competition, so again try and include your product or service as part of the prize.
 Think about what you offer and where this fits in with other, complimentary businesses out there.
+For example…

-For example, if you’re a life coach and you have an online course plus face-to-face sessions and you specialise in coaching entrepreneurs to reach their full potential, think about the other products and services that they would need to achieve that potential you’re helping them towards.
+- If you’re a life coach and you have an online course plus face-to-face sessions and you specialise in coaching entrepreneurs to reach their full potential, think about the other products and services that they would need to achieve that potential you’re helping them towards.
 Maybe they could do with a spa break to process what you’ve covered together or a massage voucher in order to get away from the hustle and bustle and truly absorb what you’re teaching them?

-$5,000 – $10,000: time to get aspirational
+Time to get aspirational

 Your company sells a product or service that fits into an aspirational lifestyle goal.
 For example, if you sell an app that helps squeeze workout time into busy schedules, your audience has a clear aspiration: make time for health and potentially reduce working hours or work smarter.
 Your prize should, therefore, fit this aspirational lifestyle.

 - Think about how your product or service fits into your ideal client’s dream lifestyle and plan a prize around that.
 For our health app example, you might deck them out in complimentary tech to use your app with (for example smartphone and wearable tech that’s compatible with the app), a complete workout outfit (promise I’m not just all about the clothes!), a health retreat getaway (so they get the ultimate goal they’re striving for which your app helps them with: time out to work out) and a session with a personal trainer they admire.
 This kind of budget goes a LOT further than you think, especially if you are able to do it cleverly and get partners or sponsors on board.
 To make it work, you need to understand your target client, their motivations, pet peeves, biggest fears and life goals and offer them something that aligns with that.
 That’s why we work on avatars.

 Money can’t buy experiences

 Obviously, the aspirational element applies here too, but these kind of experiences are the kind of things you shout out for a laugh in your prize/competition brainstorming sessions, everyone chuckles and you say ‘just kidding!’ and move on.